agestau/scraper/README.md

 ## About

 * This script combines two tools: Selenium and BeautifulSoup to scrape books from two different websites.
-* If desired, results can be saved as a .csv file.
+* Results are saved as a .csv file.

+## Dependencies

+* Firefox web browser

 ## Instructions